semcp/policy-mcp/README.md

-# A Parser for MCP Capability Policies
+# A Rust Crate for MCP Capability Policies

-A Rust library for parsing and manipulating MCP (Model Context Protocol) server capability policy files.
+A Rust crate for parsing and manipulating MCP (Model Context Protocol) server capability policy files.

 ## Basic Usage